tobymelin/SentinelLicenseTool/README.md

 ### v1.5
 - Continued code cleanup to prepare for Autodesk licenses
 - Fixed bug where automatically refreshing a license could crash the program if the update was timing out
+- Fixed bug where licenseparser would crash for Autodesk licenses if start date was last year

 ## TODO
 - Add license expiry date?